brantr/brantr.github.io/_posts/blog/2017-03-28-restaring-the-blog.md

 record of everything I've been up to.
 Most of these entries will be in bulleted form for convenience.

+* Continued recovery

+I'm still recovering from surgery on March 24.
+Progress has been correspondingly slow.

 * JWST NIRCam/NIRSpec GTO proposal

 The JWST NIRCam and NIRSpec GTO teams are submitting a